AIoTwin/fl-orchestrator/tutorial/README.md

 # AIoTwin 3rd Summer School: Hands-on Session on AIoTwin Orchestration Middleware

-These is the README for the **Hands-on Session on AIoTwin Orchestration Middleware Part II.: Framework for Adaptive Orchestration of FL Pipelines​**.
+This is the README for the **Hands-on Session on AIoTwin Orchestration Middleware Part II.: Framework for Adaptive Orchestration of FL Pipelines​**.
 This README shows step-by-step instructions for running an FL pipeline using our framework on the UNIZG-FER infrastructure.

 ## Prerequisites